Sarah Elfreth: National politics

 Elfreth speaks against the 2025 United States federal government shutdown.

 Elfreth condemned the January 6 United States Capitol attack, saying that those who participated in the attack should be referred to as terrorists.

 Elfreth opposed the Trump administration's efforts to fire and reclassify thousands of federal workers at various agencies, saying that there was "no check and balance" on the Department of Government Efficiency and criticized its director, Elon Musk, for having "billions of dollars in self interest with contracts with this federal government and foreign governments".
 In March 2025, she introduced the Protect Our Probationary Employees Act, which would allow probationary workers fired by the Trump administration to reclaim the seniority they amassed in their previous position if later rehired by the federal government.
 In September 2025, ahead of the 2025 United States federal government shutdown, Elfreth introduced a bill that would allow essential federal employees to apply for unemployment benefits during a government shutdown.
 She also criticized threats by the Trump administration to fire federal workers during the shutdown and opted to withhold her congressional pay during the shutdown.
 In November 2025, Elfreth criticized the bipartisan deal to end the government shutdown, saying that the agreement should've guaranteed a vote in the House on an extension of Affordable Care Act subsidies as well as the Senate.

 In July 2025, after President Donald Trump said that he wanted the new Federal Bureau of Investigation headquarters to be the Ronald Reagan Building and International Trade Center in Washington, D.C., overturning a 2023 General Services Administration decision selecting Greenbelt, Maryland as the location for the FBI's new headquarters, Elfreth signed onto a letter saying that she and other Maryland lawmakers would "be fighting back against this proposal with every tool we have".

-In September 2025, Elfreth condemned the assassination of Charlie Kirk, saying that the U.S. was "at a boiling point" and likening it to the assassination of Melissa Hortman as well as the attempted assassinations of Josh Shapiro and Donald Trump.
+In September 2025, Elfreth condemned the assassination of Charlie Kirk, saying that the U.S. was "at a boiling point" and likening it to the assassination of Melissa Hortman as well as the attempted assassinations of Josh Shapiro and Trump.